Thoughtscript/x_team_vue/README.md

 X-Team Vue Example For Blog Post: x-team.com/blog/vue-2-5/ - "Vue 2.5, Vue Router, and Firebase"!

+Make sure to create a Firebase app here: https://firebase.google.com/ and then copy your credentials into `firebaseCredentials.js`.

 # What's Here?

 This repo contains a `Vue 2.5`, `webpack 3.6`, and `live-server 1.2` example show-casing a simplified hot-load dev server setup, some Vue 2.5.x basics, and how to incorporate `Firebase 4.12.6` into the app.